SuperEames/SQL_Portfolio_Projects/README.md

 **Focus:** Technology trends, popularity analysis, and market valuation

 This project explores the AI landscape by analyzing the popularity and estimated valuation of leading AI tools.
-Using SQL queries, I ranked AI tools to identify which platforms are most widely adopted and which receive the highest market valuation.
+Using SQL queries, I ranked AI tools to identify which platforms are most widely adopted and which receive the highest market valuation.This project highlights ranking, filtering, aggregation, and comparative analysis using SQL.

-**Key questions explored include:**

-  - Which AI tools are the most popular among users

-  - Which AI companies hold the highest valuations

-  - How popularity compares with financial valuation

-**Key insights:**

-  - ChatGPT ranks #1 in popularity and valuation

-  - OpenAI leads the AI market with the highest overall valuation

-  - Popular tools are primarily chatbots and image generators

-  - Market confidence is concentrated among a small group of AI leaders

-This project highlights ranking, filtering, aggregation, and comparative analysis using SQL.